-- Graduate Student Travel Grants, funded by the Lurcy Fund of the Department of History, support research travel in the range from $500 to $750.
-Deadline for Spring/Summer funding is Mar.
-1; the Fall/Winter deadline is Oct.
+- Graduate Student Summer Research Travel Grants, funded by the Lurcy Fund of the Department of History, support research travel in the range from $500 to $750.
+Deadline for Summer funding is March 1; students wishing to conduct research during the winter break must submit an application by Oct.
 1.

 - Summer Field Research Program, administered by Stone Center of Latin American Studies.
 Deadline is March 19, 2018.